Adjective Mastery Through Shared Writing & More

 “I have CURLY hair.”

 Fabulous adjective application!
 (However, mister – YOUR 6-year old face is NOT hairy, but your surfer-dude’s face is!)
 HA!

 I want my kiddos to be able to explain their work.
 Not just that we made some surfer dudes and dudettes.
-But that we learned about adjectives.
+But what we learned about adjectives.
 We know how to describe things and ourselves.
-That we wrote about it and those surf boards held by our little surfer-selves contain lots of details about us.
+That we wrote about it and those surfboards held by our little surfer-selves contain lots of details about us.